 It is oft said Edinburgh’s very own extinct volcano derives its name from Arthurian legend.
 Described by Robert Louis Stevenson as, "a hill for magnitude, a mountain in virtue of its bold design", there is a mystical feel to the place – and no visit to Edinburgh is complete without a walk up its rocky paths.
 From certain angles, Arthur’s Seat can look like a resting lion in the heart of Edinburgh but for visitors, it is easy to tame.
 Enhance your enjoyment of your hike by reading James Hogg’s 1824 classic gothic horror The Private Memoirs and Confessions of a Justified Sinner, in which two feuding brothers see things in a fog at the top of the hill.
 Arthur’s Seat also features in David Nicholl’s bestseller One Day, Jules Verne’s The Underground City, and many Rebus novels from Ian Rankin.

 Explore the land of Burns in this special circular route around the surrounding woodlands and parks of Robert Burns’ birthplace.
 The walk takes in many of the real-life inspirations of Rab’s poetry including the Auld Kirk dating from 1516 where the witches danced in Tam O’Shanter.

-(this will open in a new window)Find out more about the Burns Trail
+Find out more about the Burns Trail